wechulisimiyu/alx-interview/0x03-log_parsing/README.md

       * if a status code doesn't appear, don't print anything for status code
       * format: `<status code>: <number>`
       * status codes should be printed in ascending order

-### test_files
-The test_files/ directory contains files used to test the output of the algorithm locally.